nitardus/diogenes.el/README.md

 diogenes.el
 ===========

-Diogenes.el is a collection of some Emacs Lisp functions that use the CLI interface of P. Heslin's Diogenes to browse and search the TLG und PHI Greek and Latin databases from within Emacs.
-They are quite hacky in design, but tend to do their job.
+Diogenes.el strives to be a complete interface to P. Heslin's Diogenes that allows to browse and search the TLG und PHI Greek and Latin databases from within Emacs, as well as to lookup words at point in the lexica that come with Diogenes.
+Unkike the previsus version of this package, it now uses custom perl scripts to communicate with Diogenes' perl API and tries to cover it entirely.
+For a collection of command line scripts and perl modules that offer similar functionalities, see my DiogenesUtils.

 Installation
 ------------

-Please make sure that you have a working installation of Diogenes; due to a bug in the main repository of diogenes, at the time of this writing you can either use my [fork](https://github.com/nitardus/diogenes) or patch the original:
+Please make sure that you have a working installation of Diogenes.

-	# when executing this command, make sure
-	# 1) to alter the path /usr/local/... to the place where your diogenes installation resides
-	# 2) to have write permissions to this directory (su root, ...)
-	patch /usr/local/diogenes/server/diogenes-cli.pl < diogenes-cli.patch

-After that, diogenes-cli.pl should be working.
-You can test it with

-	/usr/local/diogenes/server/diogenes-cli.pl # adapt path, if necessary

-Now copy diogenes.el into the elisp subfolder of your .emacs.d (creating it when necessary).
-Adapt the path if necessary

-	cp diogenes.el ~/.emacs.d/elisp/

-Now add these three lines to your .emacs or init.el
+After that, copy the diogenes.el someplace in your elisp load path, e.g. to ~/.emacs.d/elisp (make sure that this folder exists and is in the load-path list, like so:

 	(add-to-list 'load-path (expand-file-name "~/.emacs.d/elisp"))

-	(setq diogenes-cli-cmd "/usr/local/diogenes/server/diogenes-cli.pl")
+Now require it and set the path to the diogenes-libary-path variable to the "server" subfolder of your Diogenes installation:

 	(require 'diogenes)

-Finally, check the keybinding at the end of the diogenes.el file and alter them if they do not fit you.
+	(setq diogenes-library-path "/path/to/diogenes/server)

+Or, using use-package (with some handy key-bindings)

+	(use-package diogenes
+		:config (setq diogenes-library-path "/path/to/diogenes")
+		:bind
+			(("C-c d b g" . diogenes-browse-tlg)
+			("C-c d b l" . diogenes-browse-phi)
+			("C-c d b i" . diogenes-browse-ddp)
+			("C-c d d g" . diogenes-dump-tlg)
+			("C-c d d l" . diogenes-dump-phi)
+			("C-c d d i" . diogenes-dump-ddp)
+			("C-c d s g" . diogenes-search-tlg)
+			("C-c d s l" . diogenes-search-phi)
+			("C-c d s i" . diogenes-search-ddp)
+			("C-c d l l" . diogenes-lookup-latin)
+			("C-c d l g" . diogenes-lookup-greek)
+			("C-c d p l" . diogenes-parse-latin)
+			("C-c d p g" . diogenes-parse-greek))

 Usage
 -----

-  * Search the corpora with M-x diogenes-search-greek or M-x diogenes-search-latin
+  * Search the corpora with M-x diogenes-search-tlg, M-x diogenes-search-phi or M-x diogenes-search-ddp
-  * Tidy up the search results with M-x diogenes-tidy-up-search-results
-  * Browse the TLG with M-x diogenes-browse-greek and the PHI with M-x diogenes-browse-latin
+  * Browse the corpora with M-x diogenes-browse-tlg, diogenes-browse-phi and diogenes-browse-ddp.
+This opens the text in the Diogenes Browser Mode.
+Here,
+	* load the next page of text by going to the next line at the end of the buffer (diogenes-browse-forward)
+	* load the previous page of text by going to the previous line at the start of the buffer (diogenes-browse-backward)
-  * Tidy up the browser output with M-x diogenes-tidy-up-browser-output-greek and M-x diogenes-tidy-up-browser-output-latin
+  	* toggle the citations with C-c C-n (diogenes-browser-toggle-citations)
+	* remove hyphenations with C-c C-- (diogenes-diogenes-browser-remove-hyphenation; call it with a prefix to mark the deleted hyphens with a vertical bar)
-  * You can delete hyphenations with M-x diogenes-unhyphen-greek and M-x diogenes-unhyphen
+	* reinsert the hyphenations with C-c C-+ (diogenes-browser-reinsert-
-  * To get line numbers in every line of the browser output, use M-x diogenes-browser-insert-line-numbers
-  * To get rid of the line numbers, use M-x diogens-delete-line-numbers
-  * To reformat the apostrophe character to be typographically correct, use diogenes-apostrophe
+  * Parse and/or look up the word at point in the dictionaries (diogenes-lookup-greek, diogenes-lookup-latin, diogenes-parse-greek, diogenes-parse-latin)
+  * Dump whole works from the corpora with M-x diogenes-dump-tlg, diogenes-dump-phi, diogenes-dump-ddp
-  * To convert dates between BC/AD and olympiads, use diogenes-ol-to-ad and diogenes-ad-to-ol
+  * Convert dates between BC/AD and olympiads with diogenes-ol-to-ad and diogenes-ad-to-ol

-Please check out also my morpheus.el for an interface with the morpheus utility of the Perseus project, it works well with the textual output of diogenes.el.